 It’s the best and worst scenario.
 You’re staring at a very lucrative job offer.
 How lucrative?
 Very.
 You can finally get your own apartment (or car—or both).
 Hey, you’ve earned it!
 But something isn’t quite sitting right with you.
 The job seems…just ok.
 Maybe even a little not-OK.
+Ugh, but should you take a job just for the money?
+Look, money definitely matters, but if any of the following three features happen to go hand-in-hand with the high-paying job in question, turning it down may be the smart move.

-You sense your stress levels will skyrocket
+You sense your stress levels will skyrocket:

 When you’re weighing the pros and cons of a new, high-paying job and things in the “con” field include “80-hour work week, no support staff, and the boss seems mean,” you might be biting off more than you can chew—and that can take a real toll.